What is Jesus?

 Those who belief Jesus is God come up with:

-• Partialism (part of the God): Jesus is a part of God.
+- Partialism (part of the God): Jesus is a part of God.
 For example your hand is part of you, but your hand is not completely you.
-Likewise, they would argue Jesus is God's body on earth but not fully the entire God.
-In this case then the other parts could be the Father and the Holy Spirit.
-Together these parts are viewed as "the God" or "the Godhead".
+Likewise, they would argue Jesus is God's body.
+Other parts of God are the Father and the Holy Spirit.
+Together these parts are viewed as "the Godhead" which each part is also considered "God".

 Those who belief Jesus is not God come up with: